Kozea/CairoSVG/pages/svg_support.rst

 ------------

 CairoSVG renders its output on finite rectangular regions called viewport in the W3 recommendation, and Cairo surfaces in the application.
-For multi-pages formats, multiple surfaces can be used by the ``svg`` tags that are the direct children of the root ``svg`` element.
-These pages can have different sizes.

 The viewport size must be given in the tag, as no negotiation process can be realized with the parent surface.